When Does a Baby Turn His Head Down During Pregnancy?

 Go for at least a 20-minute walk every day.
-A simple physical activity will create movement in your pelvis, which will stimulate the baby to turn into the head-down position.
+A simple physical activity will create movement in your pelvis, stimulating the baby to turn into the head-down position.

 Sit on an exercise ball or lean over the exercise ball while watching TV.
 This will prompt the baby to turn into the head-down position.

 Kneel on a couch.
 Lower your arms to the floor so that your hands touch the floor and your head is downwards.
 Flatten your back.
-Raise your buttocks up high.
-Hold this position and then rise up.
+Raise your buttocks high.
+Hold this position and then rise.

 What If Your Baby Doesn’t Get Into the Head-Down Position?

-After trying everything, if your baby does not get into the head-down position and is in the breech position, consult your doctor about this.
+After trying everything, consult your doctor if your baby does not get into the head-down position and is in the breech position.

 Remember, each pregnancy is different.
 Some pregnant women may have had a baby in the anterior position during the first pregnancy.
-However, they may not be able to get their babies’ in the head-down position during the second pregnancy.
-Keep in mind that around 5% of all pregnant women have a C-section if the baby is not in the occipito-anterior position.
-This is in order to avoid risks to the baby’s life due to a breech position.
+However, they may not be able to get their babies in the head-down position during the second pregnancy.
+Remember that around 5% of all pregnant women have a C-section if the baby is not in the occipital-anterior position.
+This avoids risks to the baby’s life due to a breech position.

-The head-down and occipito-anterior positions are the safest for both the mother and the baby to ensure smooth childbirth.
-But you need not worry, if your baby does not get into these positions.
-Check with your doctor what can be done, she will guide you the best!
+The head-down and occipital-anterior positions are the safest for the mother and the baby to ensure a smooth childbirth.
+But you need not worry if your baby does not get into these positions.
+Check with your doctor about what can be done; they will best guide you!